How to Use Sea Moss: Dosage, Recipes & Daily Routine

 1. Take it straight

-2. Add to smoothies
+2. Add it to smoothies

 Berry Sea Moss Smoothie